Avraham Shifrin: Korean Air Lines Flight 007 alternative theory

-Avraham Shifrin claimed that according to the investigation of his Research Centre for Prisons, Psychprisons and Forced Labor Concentration Camps of the USSR, KAL 007 landed on water north of Moneron Island, and the passengers successfully disembarked on emergency floats.
+Avraham Shifrin claimed that according to the investigation of his Research Centre for Prisons, Psychprisons and Forced Labor Concentration Camps of the USSR, Korean Air Lines Flight 007 landed on water north of Moneron Island, and the passengers successfully disembarked on emergency floats, following its shootdown by Soviets after it intruded into the prohibited airspace of Soviet Union on September 1, 1983.
 The Soviets collected them and subsequently sent them to camps with the children "separated from their parents and safely hidden in the orphan houses of one of the Soviet Middle Asian republics".
 According to Michel Brun this theory is not entirely preposterous.
 In his book he analyses the first news, communicated by CIA and South Korean government: that KAL 007 landed in Sakalin and all passengers are safe.
 In his careful searches, he discovered the source of this first information.
 It was published in a Japanese newspaper: Mainichi Shinboun September 1, 1983.
 According to him, this observation came from Wakkanai radars.
 So, he considers that another aircraft, probably military, landed at Sakhalin during the "Sakhalin battle" and that its passengers, American and/or South Korean, were jailed in the Soviet Union.

+In response to his theories, aeronautics journalist James Oberg, while acknowledging Shifrin's expertise on Soviet prison camps, has stated that Shifrin "got real confused" about the fate of KAL 007.
+Hans Ephraimson-Abt, a relative of one of the passengers on KAL 007, has called Shifrin a "con man who has no idea how much grief he has caused to families," having been frustrated in his attempts to meet Shifrin's sources.